 An exhaust tailpipe is not supplied with the generator set because length requirements vary between vehicle manufacturers.
 Refer to the following recommendations for information and safety considerations.

-Use 1-1/4 inch I.D.
+Use 1-1/2 inch (38.1 mm) I.D.
 18 gauge rigid steel tubing for tailpipe.
 This size is sufficient for 20 foot (6 m) lengths.
 Greater lengths may require a larger pipe size to prevent excessive back pressure.

-The maximum allowable back pressure measured at the exhaust manifolds is 1.2 inches (30 mm) mercury (4 kPa).
+The maximum allowable back pressure measured at the exhaust manifolds is 2.57 inches (65 mm)

+mercury (8.7 kPa).
 Back pressure readings higher than this might adversely affect engine performance.

 AWARNING Exhaust gas presents the hazard of severe personal injury or death.
-Do not use flexible exhaust tailpipe as the only source of vibration isolation, because it can leak or break from road shock or vibration.
+Do not use flexible exhaust tailpipe, because it can leak or break from road shock or vibration.
 Do not terminate the exhaust system under the vehicle.
 Direct exhaust gases away from any window, door, or compartment openings.
 Do not operate the generator set without an exhaust tailpipe.

-Use U-bolt type automotive muffler clamp marked 1-1/4 inch to connect exhaust tailpipe to muffler outlet.
+Use a U-bolt type automotive muffler clamp to connect exhaust tailpipe to muffler outlet.

 If the tailpipe extends beyond 1-1/2 foot (0.46 m) from the generator set, attach an automotive tailpipe hanger for additional support.
 Also use additional automotive type tailpipe hangers every 2 to 3 feet (0.6 to 0.9 m) of tailpipe run.
-Support the exhaust system at or near the perimeter of the vehicle to prevent the pipe from being damaged and pushed up under the vehicle skirt.
-Attach hangers to steel framework, not wood or other floor materials.
-Refer to Figure 6-2 for typical tailpipe installations.
+See Figure 6-2.